sec-o-simple/sec-o-simple/README.md

   ghcr.io/sec-o-simple/sec-o-simple:latest
 ```

+See [./docs/CONFIG.md](./docs/CONFIG.md) for more details on the configuration options available.

 ### Including Product Database

 We provide a pre-configured Docker Compose setup that includes both the Sec-O-Simple application and an integrated product database.
 For production usage, you might need to add a reverse proxy and update the configuration accordingly.